By Yoga Kat

 into the top but it is coming down through a progressively narrower

 opening, until it passes through only a tiny opening.
-The same
+The same actions

-worry, and fear, and focusing on less and less until you are at a still place.
+and focusing on less and less until you are at a still place.

-Focus: Earlier I told you that there are steps to
+Focus: Earlier I told you that there are steps to get

-moment, only this moment is what you are focusing on at this time.
+moment is what you are focusing on at this time.
 Another focus is

 the steady breathing coming into your physical form, or the OM sounds

 resonating through your mind and body, still other focuses include

 the elements of the music like running water that you are training

-your ears to pick out, or the music itself, in a guided meditation you are letting
+your ears to pick out, or the music itself, in a guided meditation

-your mind come to an internal focal point.
+let your mind come to an internal focal point.
 All of the focal

 points are designed to assist you to get into the resting place

 of the mind where the mind becomes secondary.
-When the mind
+When the mind is resting

-divine essence.
 It is a place of realization of your TRUE SELF and in knowing and

 remember that you become so comfortable with your expanding and